Chart Color Schemes

 Lesmurdie - Bickley - Carmel is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lesmurdie-Bickley-Carmel's dwellings, as per the latest Census, consisted of 95.8% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 93.9% houses and 6.1% other dwellings.
-Home ownership in Lesmurdie-Bickley-Carmel stood at 43.9%, with mortgaged dwellings at 45.3% and rented ones at 10.8%.
-The median monthly mortgage repayment was $2,100, higher than Perth metro's average of $1,907.
-The median weekly rent in Lesmurdie-Bickley-Carmel was $350, compared to Perth metro's $370.
-Nationally, mortgage repayments were significantly higher at $2,100 versus the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.
+The latest Census data shows that in Lesmurdie-Bickley-Carmel, 95.8% of dwellings were houses, with the remaining 4.3% being semi-detached, apartments, or other types.
+In comparison, Perth metropolitan area had 93.9% houses and 6.1% other dwellings.
+Home ownership in Lesmurdie-Bickley-Carmel stood at 43.9%, with mortgaged properties at 45.3% and rented ones at 10.8%.
+The median monthly mortgage repayment in the area was $2,100, higher than Perth's average of $1,907.
+The median weekly rent was $350, compared to Perth's $370.
+Nationally, Lesmurdie-Bickley-Carmel's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing